 We may collect a share of sales or other compensation from the links on this page.

-Ski helmets are an extra investment on top of all your gear so you want to keep it in good condition as long as possible, whilst making sure it’s protecting you to the best of its capability.
+Ski helmets are an extra investment on top of all your gear so you want to keep it in good condition as long as possible, whilst making sure it’s protecting you to the best of their capability.
 Unfortunately, helmets don’t last forever.

 Ski manufacturers do recommend replacing your helmet after 5 years of use and right away if it is involved in a substantial crash or sustains visible fracture damage.